by Martin Maenza

 As he rested for a moment, he looked out to the boat slips down the way.
 There he noticed a gorgeous young woman with long dark hair wearing a sharply cut two-piece bikini.
 She had just been helped into an expensive-looking speedboat by a young man with wavy brown hair.
 The young man laughed at the beauty’s words.
 The engine on the boat started, and the boat sped out into the waters of the sea.

 Abel felt a slight twinge of jealousy.
 “Must be nice to be young, rich, and carefree,” he said to himself.
 “Nothing but smooth sailing ahead of you.”
 He shook his head in slight disgust, hoisted back the dolly, and continued to move the crate toward the ship’s gangplank.

 After finishing his day of work, Abel Tarrant took a stool at the bar in the nearby taverna.
-Since his rented room was sparsely decorated, this was the one place where he could view a bit of television.
+Since his rented room was sparsely decorated, this was the one place where he could watch some television.
 He hadn’t picked up a lot of Greek conversation yet, but he found that he could at least get some comfort from the pictures on the screen.
 It helped him pass the time while he enjoyed his beer.